Funding for Unpaid Summer Internships

 Currently enrolled Middlebury College students in good academic and judicial standing who have at least one remaining summer before graduation in which to complete an internship are eligible to apply for funding.
 You cannot apply if you are on leave not related to Study Abroad the semester prior to or after the summer internship.
 Some exceptions may apply.

 You must also have been offered the internship and accepted it.
 If this is a self-designed project, your plans should be solidly in place.
 We understand that accepting the internship may depend on receiving funding.
 Discuss our funding process with the organization; it is our experience that most are flexible regarding your decision timeline.
+If it is essential that you receive a decision prior to formal notification, please set up an appointment with Peggy Burns to discuss.

 The Application Process